 WHO certification of malaria elimination, 1955–2021: Countries with at least 3 consecutive years of zero indigenous cases are eligible to apply for a WHO certification of malaria-free status.

 GSK is a science-led global healthcare company with a special purpose: to help people do more, feel better, live longer.
 For further information, please visit GSK.

 Mosquirix RTS,S/AS01 Malaria Vaccine Indication

-The vaccine should only be used in areas of the world where malaria caused by Plasmodium falciparum is prevalent, and according to official recommendations in those areas.
+According to official recommendations in those areas, the vaccine should only be used in areas of the world where malaria caused by Plasmodium falciparum is prevalent.

 Mosquirix RTS,S/AS01 Malaria Vaccine Dosage

 Mosquirix is administered as an intramuscular injection.